matejak/imreg_dft/doc/cli.rst

 #.
 Buy what do we actually get on output?
    You may wonder what those numbers mean.
+   *The output tells you what has to be done with the ``image`` so it looks like the ``template``.*
    The scale and angle information is quite clear, but the translation depends on the center of scaling and the center of rotation...

-   So the idea is as follows.
-   Let's assume you have an image, an ``imreg_dft`` output and all you want is to perform the image transformation yourself.
+   So the idea is as follows --- let's assume you have an image, an ``imreg_dft`` print output and all you want is to perform the image transformation yourself.
    The output describes what operations to perform on the image so it is close to the template.
    All transformations are performed using `scipy.ndimage.interpolate <http://docs.scipy.org/doc/scipy/reference/ndimage.html#module-scipy.ndimage.interpolation>`_ package and you need to do the following:

    i.
 Call the ``zoom`` function with the provided scale.
-      The center of the zoom is the center of the image.
+      The center of the zoom is the center of the subject.

    #.
-Then, rotate the image using the ``rotate`` function, specifying the given angle.
+Then, rotate the subject using the ``rotate`` function, specifying the given angle.
-      The center of the rotation is again the center of the image.
+      The center of the rotation is again the center of the subject.

    #.
-Finally, translate the image using the ``shift`` function.
+Finally, translate the subject using the ``shift`` function.
       Remember that the ``y`` axis is the first one and ``x`` the second one.

    #.
-That's it, the image should now look like the template.
+That's it, the subject should now look like the template.

 #.
 Speaking of which, you can have the output saved to a file.
    This is handy for example if you record the same thing with different means (e.g. a cell recorded with multiple microscopes) and you want to examine the difference between them on a pixel-by-pixel basis.